theianjones/egghead-build-your-own-digital-garden/README.md

-# Build Your Own Digital Garden
+# Start Bloggin with a Digital Garden

 So you have a bunch of notes and you want to share them with the world (or with your future self), how do you do it?
 This course will take you from having a stack of notes to a fully customized digital garden.